notofonts/noto-docs/src/miniarticles/NotoSansNewa.md

 # Noto Sans Newa

-Noto Sans Newa is a sans serif design for texts in the Newa (Newari) script.
+Noto Sans Newa is a unmodulated (“sans serif”) design for texts in the Newa (Newari) script.

 Noto Sans Newa contains 614 glyphs, 13 OpenType features, and supports 106 characters from the Unicode block Newa.